 Inbound and outbound; strategic and tactical; specialists and generalists; experienced and recent graduates.
 The permutations and combinations of marketing positions seem endless in today’s world of modern marketing.
-At the same time, the stakes have never been higher to acquire the right marketing talent for growth based on where you are in the Growth Marketing journey.
+At the same time, the stakes have never been higher to acquire the right marketing talent for growth based on where you are in the Profit Center Marketing journey.

 More than 50 marketing positions – that’s how many different versions of marketing titles I came up with doing a quick scan of the article: Types of Marketing Jobs, Job Titles, and Descriptions.
 What can an owner or C-level executive do to ensure they have the right combination of in-house and outsourced marketing talent?